Asadullah-Dal17/Asadullah-Dal17/README.md

 - 🌱 I’m currently working on Augmented Reality **A:heart:R**
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: To create more content on, and available it for free .
-- ⚡ Fun fact: I love to working 3D design, working on that, and Video Editing.
+- ⚡ Fun fact: I love to working 3D design, and Video Editing.
 - 😄 Pronouns: He/His/Him

 I also have youtube channel where I share my Knowledge, about computer vision, and AI<br>